Games People Play (2019 TV series)

-Games People Play is an American drama television series, based on the novel Games Divas Play written by Angela Burt-Murray, that premiered on April 23, 2019, on BET.
+Games People Play is an American drama television series, created by Vanessa Middleton, based on the novel Games Divas Play written by Angela Burt-Murray, that premiered on April 23, 2019, on BET.

 On November 13, 2019, the series was renewed for a second season, which premiered on October 19, 2021.

 Premise

 Games People Play takes place "inside the high-stakes world of professional sports where everyone plays to win.
 With an ensemble cast of dynamic characters including an ambitious reporter, a millionaire basketball player, a desperate housewife, a scandalous groupie, and a murderous stalker, the series follows three women Nia, Vanessa and Laila and the men in their lives.
 In a ruthless battle for success, these women's passions and motivations are seldom altruistic, but their life choices and drive will determine what it really takes to stay on top."